Allen Klein: Early life

 Klein was born in Newark, New Jersey, the fourth child and only son of Jewish immigrants.
-His mother died of cancer soon afterward, and Klein lived for a time with his grandparents, then subsequently in a Jewish orphanage, until his father remarried shortly before Klein's 10th birthday.
+His mother died of cancer soon afterward, and Klein lived for a time with his grandparents, then in a Jewish orphanage, until his father remarried shortly before Klein's 10th birthday.
 An indifferent student, he graduated from Weequahic High School in 1950; fellow graduate Philip Roth was the only classmate to sign his yearbook.

-In early work experience with a magazine and newspaper distribution company he showed skill with numbers, and learned about how profits were often concealed from those who had been crucial in generating them.
-Eventually he would realize that much the same situation existed in popular music, where labels routinely took much profit from the transitory careers of the artists who created the profit-generating music, paying them less than what Klein thought they should.
+In early work experience with a magazine and newspaper distribution company, Klein showed skill with numbers, and learned about how profits were often concealed from those who had been crucial in generating them.
+Eventually he realized that much the same situation existed in popular music, where labels routinely took much profit from the transitory careers of the artists who created the profit-generating music, paying them less than Klein thought they should.

-Klein enlisted in the US Army in 1951 where he served as a clerk typist on Governors Island, New York.
+Klein enlisted in the U.S. Army in 1951, and served as a clerk typist on Governors Island, New York.
 After military service, and with the assistance of the G.I.
-Bill, Klein majored in accounting at Upsala College, graduating in June 1957, and was hired by a Manhattan accounting firm, Joseph Fenton and Company.
+Bill, Klein majored in accounting at Upsala College, graduating in 1957, and was hired by a Manhattan accounting firm, Joseph Fenton and Company.
 He was assigned to assist Joe Fenton in an audit of a music publishers' organization, the Harry Fox Agency, and several record companies, including Dot Records, Liberty Records, and Monarch Records.
-In an early setback to Klein's career, he was fired by Joseph Fenton and Company after four months because of chronic lateness.
+In an early setback to Klein's career, Joseph Fenton and Company fired him after four months because of chronic lateness.
 The company wrote to the State of New Jersey urging officials not to approve him as a Certified Public Accountant, and Klein chose not to take the examination.
 He briefly attended law school but soon dropped out.